cmdr-nova/chatter-bot/README.md

 nano path/to/script/replies.json
 ```

 Then, schedule it!
-This is not a bot that is running at all times, so statues and replies will go out *only* when it runs (to conserve resources, we don't need a bot that's up and running at all times).
+This is not a bot that is running at all times, so statuses and replies will go out *only* when it runs (to conserve resources, we don't need a bot that's up and running at all times).

 ```
 chmod +x path/to/script/chatter-bot.py